chrsow/geth-vanitygen/README.md

 # go-ethereum-vanitygen (In progess)
 Vanitygen for Ethereum.
 Supports for specific prefix or suffix.
-(Dev. progress)
+The purposes are for learning Golang and generating Ethereum address for PoC of short address attack on Ethereum.

 ## Install
 ```